 - require students to think critically about information

 - Provide to students in writing the types of sources they should use

 - Focus on the content of information, not the format in which it's delivered; for example, a print source isn't necessarily more credible than an online source

 - Ensure that sources you ask students to locate in the library are owned by the library

-- take advantage of reserves if students will be asked to use the same resource.
+- Use reserves if all students will be asked to use the same source

-- include treasure or scavenger hunts.
-These types of assignments focus on discrete answers and do not develop research and information literacy skills in a meaningful or relevant way.
+- Treasure or scavenger hunts; these types of assignments focus on discrete answers and do not require students to work with information in a meaningful or relevant way

-- expect that a walk-through tour of the library will teach students all they need to know about the library and research.
+- Relying on tours of the library; this will not teach students all they need to know about the library and research